The Braidwood Anglican Church, N.S.W. Australia.

 The fundamentals of Evangelical ministry

 The whole council of God shapes Christian ministry, but there are three particular principles that "constraineth" Evangelicals.
-They are God's Grace, Providence and Word.
+They are: the doctrine of justification by grace; the providence of God, the Word of God rightly interpreted, and local congregational ministry.
 These are the truths that move from the head to the heart to the hands and feet.
 They are the truths that shape Evangelical ministry.

 I was attending a deanery meeting which commenced with a half hour Bible study.
-After 25 years of deanery meetings I have concluded that there is no point to them other than the Bible study.
+After 25 years of deanery meetings I have concluded that there is no point to them, other than the Bible study.
 After the study, everybody should just go home.
-A colleague expounded a passage from Galatians, and during the exposition he downloaded a virus into my computer which was to destroy the system.
+At this particular meeting a colleague expounded a passage from Galatians, and during the exposition he downloaded a virus into my brain which was to destroy the system.

 The idea had to do with Paul's understanding of the Law.
 Instead of reading "law" in Galatians as cultic, ritual, health regulations, he read "law" as the Torah.
 For we mere parish clergy, anything that even slightly undermines obedience to the Law of God is an anathema.
 We suspect that without God's Law we promote anarchy.
 In fact, one could argue, "let us do evil that good may abound", Rom.3:8.
 We would normally argue "under the law" means not under the "curse of the law".
 Indeed, but we are not under the curse because we are no longer under the Torah.
 The reaction was strong and swift.
 He was a libertine, or even worse, a perfectionist (the opposite variant of the same heresy).

 A Bible study on Galatians had placed me with Luther and Wesley.
-I had discovered the first plank of Evangelical ministry, namely the amazing grace of God, for both my justification and sanctification.
+I had discovered the first plank of Evangelical ministry, namely the amazing grace of God.
+Through faith in the faithfulness of Jesus it is JUST IF I'D never sinned.

 I was in a panic over a fall in the number attending our youth fellowship.
 I spoke to my Rector, Rev. Norman Fox of St.Martin's Killara, about it and he said, "If Christ can't gather them, then nothing can."
 I have to say it took me a long time to understand what he had actually said to me, although his words always stayed with me.
 Truth is like that.
 Eternal truth takes root in the heart.